jaoleal/Sob_Proposal_Floresta/Sob_proposal.typ

 == The Challenge <the-Challenge>
 To fit Tokio in Floresta some parameters have to be evaluated before the change execution.

-+ The performance can’t be worse than the alternative that is currently being used.
++ The performance can't be worse than the alternative that is currently being used.
 (Async-std)

 + The code complexity is not supposed to increase.
 Even if the Tokio implementation needs rewriting, that is probably what will be, the rewriting needs to follow a similar way to deal with tasks that the actual code already has.